Lisbon by Night: a handy guidebook for exploring the city's nightlife

 The main problem with these lines is that you will hardly be able to use them at night.
 Streetcar 28 stops running around 21:15 on weekdays and at 22:30 on Saturdays and Sundays.
 The 15, on the other hand, leaves you a little more margin: Monday to Saturday it runs from 5:45 to 1:00 and Sundays and holidays from 6:05 to 1:00.

 As for the city buses, it can be said that they are more useful at night, since there are several lines that start running around 23:45.
 There are two types of night buses: the Rede da Madrugada and the Night Buses.
-The latter are free and only operate on weekends.
+They are free and only operate on weekends.
 Keep in mind that with the Lisbon Card you can save time and money when visiting and getting around the city.

 Book your Lisboa Card